• Skip to primary navigation

 Instructions

-• Add butter to a saucepan and cook till brown.
+2. Add butter to a saucepan and cook until brown.
 Stir occasionally.

-• Arrange the turnovers on a baking tray lined with parchment paper.
-Brush them with the brown butter on top and bake for about 13-15 minutes, or till golden brown.
+6. Arrange the turnovers on a baking tray lined with parchment paper.
+Brush them with the brown butter on top and bake for about 13-15 minutes or until golden brown.

 A plate with Phyllo dough turnover.
 Behind another plate with four turnovers and pieces of walnuts on a plate.
 The plate is sitting on a cutting board partially covered with yellow napkin.
 Small whole pumpkin on the back.